ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 1. Stop the Flask webserver by entering <CTRL>-C in the flask terminal window.
 2. Stop the Luigi task scheduler by entering <CTRL>-C in the luigi terminal window.
-3. Stop the MongoDB database server by entering <CTRL>-C in the MongoDB terminal window.
+3. MacOS users can stop the MongoDB database server by entering <CTRL>-C in the MongoDB terminal window.
+Ubuntu users can run the command ``sudo systemctl stop mongodb``.
 4. Stop Solr by entering ``solr stop -all`` in a terminal window.
-5. Stop Postgres by first clicking on the elephant icon in the menu bar at the upper right corner of the screen.
+5. MacOS users can stop Postgres by first clicking on the elephant icon in the menu bar at the upper right corner of the screen.
 Click the stop button on the menu that appears.
+Ubuntu users can run the command ``sudo systemctl stop postgresql``.

 Alternatively, you could just terminate Flask and Luigi and keep the other servers running if you plan to run more jobs later.